-28 August is Equal Pay Day, marking the 59 extra days from the end of the financial year that women have to work to earn the same annual average wage as men.
+28 August was Equal Pay Day, marking the 59 extra days from the end of the financial year that women have to work to earn the same annual average wage as men.
 So what is the gender pay gap and how might we close it?
 Sydney experts explain.

 The national gender pay gap is calculated by the Workplace Gender Equality Agency using data from the Australian Bureau of Statistics.